eldonaldo/go-project-template/README.md

 $ }
 ```

-# Project Setup
+## Project Setup

-* _cmd_: Contains the apps binaries
+* _cmd_: Contains the app binaries
 * _core_: The app's core functionality resides here (such as database handling, migrations etc.)
 * _core/db/migrations_: SQL migration files go in here.
-Use `./scripts/migration_create.sh migration_name` to create a new one.
+Use `./scripts/migration_create.sh migration_name` to create a
+  new one.
 * _scripts_: Automation scripts.
 There is a script to bootstrap a new migration and another to downgrade an already
   applied migration.
 * _server_: Exposes the app as REST API and handles the HTTP server setup.
-* _user_: A user module showcasing a simple structure using repository and handler.
+* _user_: A user module showcasing a simple structure using repository and REST handler.

 ## Libraries Used